bitcoin-s/bitcoin-s/docs/crypto/sign.md

 ### The [`Sign` API](/api/org/bitcoins/crypto/Sign)

 This is the API we define to sign things with.
 It takes in an arbitrary byte vector and returns a `Future[ECDigitalSignature]`.
 The reason we incorporate `Future`s here is for extensibility of this API.
-We would like to provide implementations of this API for hardware devices, which need to be asynchrnous since they may require user input.
+We would like to provide implementations of this API for hardware devices, which need to be asynchronous since they may require user input.

 From [Sign.scala](/api/org/bitcoins/crypto/Sign):